Fuji XP70 Review -- First Impressions

 Like the previous model, the XP70 has a continuous burst mode of 10 frames per second at full resolution, as well as higher speed burst modes at reduced resolution.
-It also shares similar video recording modes such as Full HD 1080 60i/30p video, however the XP70 gets a boost in high speed video recording, now up to 380 frames per second (up from 240 in the XP60) at reduced resolution, allowing for even smoother slow-motion video capture of sports and action.
+It also shares similar video recording modes such as Full HD 1080 60i/30p video, as well as high speed video recording up to 240 frames per second at 320 x 240 resolution, allowing for even smoother slow-motion video capture of sports and action.

 Images and movies are stored on SD/SDHC/SDXC cards and power is derived from a proprietary NP-45S lithium-ion battery rated at 210 shots per charge.
 In addition to built-in Wi-Fi, connectivity features include a Micro (Type-D) HDMI port and a USB 2.0 port for data transfer and charging.

 The Fuji XP70 begins shipping in March 2014 for a suggested list price of US$229.95 in a choice of orange, blue or yellow colors.